PhinCo/heroku-postico/README.md

 [![License](https://img.shields.io/npm/l/heroku-postico.svg)](https://github.com/PhinCo/heroku-postico/blob/master/package.json)

 Tools to make it easier to connect to Heroku postgres databases from [Postico](https://eggerapps.at/postico/).
 You must have Postico installed for this tool to work.
+If you've never used Postico - it's one of the best Postgres apps for OSX on the market.

 * [Installation](#installation)
 * [Commands](#commands)